Maxlego08/zQuests/docs/configurations/quests.md

 ### `hologram`

 Displays one or more holograms when the quest is active.
+See [Waypoints & Holograms](waypoints-and-holograms.md) for complete configuration options.
 You can reference a global hologram defined in `holograms.yml` by name or specify the configuration inline.

 - **Default:** No hologram.
 - **Notes:** Requires a compatible hologram system such as zEssentials.